alexbelgium/hassio-addons/README.md

 - [Emby](emby/) ![smb][smb-shield]: A Free Software Media System that puts you in control of managing and streaming your media.
 - [Flexget](flexget/) : FlexGet is a multipurpose automation tool for all of your media (Developed for @TyjTyj)
 - [Jellyfin](jellyfin/) ![smb][smb-shield] : A Free Software Media System that puts you in control of managing and streaming your media.
+- [Mylar3](mylar3/) ![smb][smb-shield] : automated Comic Book downloader (cbr/cbz) for use with NZB and torrents written in python.
+It supports SABnzbd, NZBGET, and many torrent clients in addition to DDL.
 - [Ombi](ombi/) : Self-hosted Plex Request and user management system
 - [Plex](plex/) ![smb][smb-shield] : Plex organizes video, music and photos from personal media libraries and streams them to smart TVs, streaming boxes and mobile devices.
 - [xTeVe](xteve/): M3U Proxy for Plex DVR and Emby Live TV.